NRHA Staff Directory

 Rob earned a bachelor’s degree in accounting and a master’s in public administration in nonprofit management from the University of Missouri-Kansas City.

 Alan Morgan joined NRHA staff in 2001.
 He has more than 20 years of experience in health policy development at the state and federal level.

 He previously worked for U.S. Congressman Dick Nichols and former Kansas Gov. Mike Hayden.
 Alan’s experience also includes tenures with the American Society of Clinical Pathologists and the Heart Rhythm Society, where he established a D.C.-based government affairs office.
 Prior to joining NRHA, he served as a federal lobbyist for VHA Inc.

 Alan’s health policy articles have been published in The Journal of Rural Health, The Journal of Cardiovascular Management, The Journal of Pacing and Clinical Electrophysiology, Cardiac Electrophysiology Review and Laboratory Medicine.
 He also served as a co-author for the 6th edition of “Policy and Politics in Nursing and Health Care.”

 Alan earned a bachelor's degree in journalism from the University of Kansas and a master’s degree in public administration from George Mason University.
-In 2011, he was selected by readers of Modern Healthcare as being among the top 100 most influential people in health care.
+In 2011, he was selected by readers of Modern Healthcare as one of the top 100 most influential people in health care.

 Alex T. Olson

 Alex joined NRHA staff in 2012.
-He oversees and contributes to NRHA’s online media outlets including the association website, NRHA Connect, NRHA Today e-newsletter as well as email promotions and social media.
+He oversees and contributes to NRHA’s online media outlets including the association website, NRHA Connect and NRHA Today e-newsletter, as well as email promotions and social media.